jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Recording-SMS-verification-instructions.md

 **What to do if verification message is not received?**

-Please note to check the verification message sending by MIIT after receiving the notification of JD Cloud about that your filing message has already submitted to Ofcom waiting for checking.
+Please note to check the verification message sending by MIIT after receiving the notification of JD Cloud about that your filing message has already submitted to Communication Administration waiting for checking.
 Verification message would be received within 5 minutes in general.
 If you still can’t receive the verification SMS after 5 minutes, please check:

 (1) Whether your mobile communication network is available?

 (2) Whether you have set an intercept of SMS or installed a junk software of SMS intercept?

-**Ssolutions:**
+**Solutions:**

-(1) If the mobile communication network is not available, please transfer to somewhere the network is better, or enter the Ofcom website and re-send the verification SMS manually, or wait for a re-sending verification code in the next day 12:00 am from MIIT.
+(1) If the mobile communication network is not available, please transfer to somewhere the network is better, or enter the Communication Administration website and re-send the verification SMS manually, or wait for a re-sending verification code in the next day 12:00 am from MIIT.

 (2) Please close them if you have set an intercept of SMS or installed a junk software of SMS intercept If you cannot close them, please transfer your SIM card to other mobile.

-(3) If you canceled the verification message by accident, you can enter the filing province Ofcom website and re-send the message manually, or you can wait for a re-sending verification code in the next day 12:00 am from MIIT.
+(3) If you canceled the verification message by accident, you can enter the filing Communication Administration website and re-send the message manually, or you can wait for a re-sending verification code in the next day 12:00 am from MIIT.

 (4) Your filing application messages will be returned without verification in 48 hours.
 You need to resubmit filing application.

 **How to re-send the verification SMS manually?**

-Step 1: Enter the filing province Ofcom website, and click the **Filing SMS Verification**button on this page.
+Step 1: Enter the filing Communication Administration website, and click **Filing SMS Verification** on this page.

 ![7.png](https://img1.jcloudcs.com/cms/67a6282c-e4fc-4159-b31f-45298ac2721d20171218111458.png)